Guides

 2. Semi-structured logging

 Semi-structured logs are a step up from unstructured logs.
-While they maintain some level of structure, they often lack a recognizable format.
-Certain components or fields within the log entries typically follow a consistent pattern, while others remain unstructured or flexible.
-For instance, consider the default format when logging in Ruby with Semantic Logger::
+They maintain some semblance of structure, but they often lack a recognizable format.
+For instance, consider the following records:

 Output